Ibrahimera/whatsapp-clone/README.md

 ### `2.`

-in the firebase.js paste your config file be sure to make the rooms collection<br/>
+in the firebase.js paste your config file from your firebase console be sure to make the rooms collection<br/>
 inside the rooms collection make messages collection

 ### `npm start`